Sex For Seniors & Seniors For Sex

 What Works for Us Individually and as a Couple?

 When it comes to the variety of options for pleasure available to us, how do we know what will be satisfying and worth pursuing?
 We need to try it.
 If we like it, we continue, and if we don’t like it, we drop it and do something else.
-We need to stay away from things that might hurt a partner or require a hospital visit, but otherwise, what’s the downside?
+We need to stay away from things that might hurt a partner’s feelings or require a hospital visit, but otherwise, what’s the downside?

 Sex toys.
 Have you tried vibrators, rabbits, Kegel weights, Sybian saddles, electric wands, Womanizer (vacuum clitoris stimulators), dildos, cock rings, butt plugs, Eroscillator, etc.?
-Sex aids or enhancers can improve pleasure measurably when used solo or as a couple.
+Sex aids or enhancers can improve pleasure immeasurably when used solo or as a couple.
 While some of us may find toys over the top, most don’t, and the range of choices is such that almost any couple can find something fun and pleasurable.
-Post-menopausal women often find that it requires more time to reach the arousal stage and that additional stimulation from various toys can shorten that period.
+Post-menopausal women often find that they require more time to reach the arousal stage and that additional stimulation from various toys can shorten that period.
 Vibrators are the most common devices used and a good place to start.
-Visiting a sex shop with a partner to see the array of toys and games can be an adventure and a great introduction to a whole new world for some.
+Visiting a sex shop with a partner to see the array of toys and games can be an erotic adventure and a great introduction to a whole new world for some.
 Amazon is also always available for browsing.
 Good Vibrations (Goodvibes.com and its brick-and-mortar stores) is a sex-positive, shame-free, woman-friendly place to shop for all things pleasure.